fgasparro/EdgeDS-Docs/docs/EdgeDS_Installation.rst

 Follow the instructions in this section to install Edge Data Store from a Docker image.

 You install the Docker image by pulling it from the Azure Container Registry.
-See :ref: 'Edge_Install_topic' for more information.
+See :ref:`Edge_Install_topic` for more information.